MatchuPitchu/react-summary/02_React Hooks.md

 ## useEffect Hook for "side effects"

+> How and when to use `useEffect`: <https://beta.reactjs.org/reference/react/useEffect>

 - it's for tasks that must happen outside of the normal component evaluation and render cycle, especially since they might block or delay rendering (e.g. HTTP requests)
 - examples for side effects: store data in browser storage, send HTTP requests to backend servers, set and manage timers etc.
 - side effects cannot go directly as normal function into the component function because